wangting525/Incommensurate_Planewave/README.md

 - Eigenpair Computation.
 - DoS and LDoS Computation.

-For an in-depth understanding of the algorithms employed, please refer to the article [insert article reference here].
+For an in-depth understanding of the algorithms employed, please refer to the article [Convergence of the planewave approximations for quantum incommensurate systems. arXiv:2204.00994, 2022.].

 ## Quick Start